Aidenseo3180/wafer-coating-simulation/README.md

 It is also capable of displaying a certain coated wafer of the selected waferline.

 ## To-dos
-- [ ] Supports connection through IP address
+- [ ] Support connection through IP address

 ## License